Board of Trustees

 Traylor became interested in William Woods in the 1970s when his daughter, Susan, attended.
 Traylor is self-employed as a private investor and real estate developer.
 He was the chairman of the board and president of First Mortgage Company of Texas and First General Realty Company until 1983, when he retired.
 He joined the William Woods University Board of Trustees in 1973 and was named to honorary status in 1998.
 Traylor was named an honorary alumnus of WWU in April 2012.
 He lives in Houston, Texas.

 Bernard W. Weitzman

-Weitzman, a member of the board since 1976, and former longtime treasurer, is an attorney for Friedman, Weitzman and Friedman in St. Louis, Mo.
+Weitzman, a member of the board since 1976, and former longtime treasurer, is an attorney for Friedman, Weitzman and Friedman in St. Louis, Missouri.
 A member of the ABA and the National Association of College and University Attorneys, Weitzman has assisted William Woods for many years in the development of important institutional policies and procedures.
 He has established the Bernard Weitzman Scholarship Fund and assisted in providing the campus-wide administrative/instructional computer system.
 In 2000, in appreciation for all he has done for the university, William Woods dedicated its new model courtroom in his name.
 In 2005, Weitzman was named an honorary alumnus.
 He became an honorary trustee in 2011.